cartesi/rollups/README.md

 - Receive and forward claims to the validator manager.
 - Forward disputes to the dispute resolution module.
 - Forward the result of disputes to the validator manager.
-- Forward the summary of finalized outputs to the output module.
+- Forward the summary of finalized vouchers to the voucher module.
 - Notify other modules of phase changes.

 ## Input